KFreon/KaelsKabbage/content/posts/21-html5-video-and-images-for-web/index.md

 - png
 - jpg

+## Tools
-I'll be using [FFMpeg](https://www.ffmpeg.org/) and the [Webp](https://developers.google.com/speed/webp) tools from google because they're common, simple, and reasonably well documented.
+[FFMpeg](https://www.ffmpeg.org/) and the [Webp](https://developers.google.com/speed/webp) tools from google because they're common, simple, and reasonably well documented.

+## Sources
+The sources I'm using are pngs from a Blender animation: ~8mb each, 1100 of them.

 # The Plan
 I want to provide the best tradeoff between size and quality to users, while still providing compatibilty to those without the shiny toys (often mobile users).